marcoscgdev/SecurityUtils/README.md

  The "hasAds" boolean is useful if you have two app versions: One with ads and another one without ads.

- The AntiAdBlocker will only check if the device has an AdBlocker enabled if the "hasAds" boolean is true
+ The AntiAdBlocker will only check if the device has an AdBlocker active if the "hasAds" boolean is set to true.

+ ---

+  - App blocker

+  Coming soon...

 ---
 >See the *sample project* to clarify any queries you may have.